-The doctoral program in Nutritional Sciences offers interdisciplinary training to prepare students to expand the base of new knowledge in nutritional sciences and to apply this knowledge in public health and clinical health care settings.
-The PhD program is designed to assist students in:
+The doctoral program in Nutritional Sciences offers interdisciplinary training to prepare graduates to expand the base of new knowledge in nutritional sciences and to apply this knowledge in public health and clinical health care settings.
+The PhD program is designed to assist you in:

-Additionally, the program seeks to meet the substantial state, regional and national need for doctorally prepared faculty in schools or departments of nutrition and the health sciences and for leadership positions in agencies in which PhD level nutrition researchers study the relationships between human nutrition and health.
+Additionally, the program seeks to meet the substantial state, regional and national need for doctorally prepared faculty in schools or departments of nutrition and the health sciences and for leadership positions in agencies in which PhD-level nutrition researchers study the relationships between nutrition and health.